Pieces of Wood

 Brazil

 Possessing one of the most unique grain patterns of all the exotics, Lacewood is most easily recognized for its large rays.
-Usually it has a straight grain and is course textured, with a light reddish-brown color.
+Usually it has a straight grain and is coarse textured, with a light reddish-brown color.

-Mahogany Mahogany, African
+Mahogany, African

 Khaya ivorensis